 Cava is Spain's answer to sparkling wine, and unlike Prosecco, it is made in the traditional method, with second fermentation happening in bottle.
 You'll find Cava in the Penedès region of Catalonia, Spain, and it's a beautiful area.
 If you ever get the chance to go, you should.

-Cava is a blend of the Macabeo, Xarel-lo, and Parellada grapes.
+Cava is a blend of grapes with Macabeo, Xarel-lo, and Parellada the most used.
 You can expect high aromatics, crisp acidity, pear, golden delicious apple, and rich texture on the palate between the grapes and the winemaking.

 It is not uncommon to find higher-end producers pushing for quality and turning out wines with extended lees aging and some experimental extraction.